klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.getApproved(tokenId)
 ```
-Returns the approved address for a token id, or zero if no address set.
-It reverts if the token id does not exist.
+Returns the address who was permitted to transfer this token, or 'zero' address, if no address was approved.
+It reverts if the given token id does not exist.

 **Parameters**